learn-co-students/SENG-LIVE-031422-phase-2/07-react-advanced-http-requests/README.md

 ## Deliverables

 - Review changes to the project showcase application
-- Review useEffect by updating `App.js` so we can have projects appear on load
+- Review useEffect by updating `App.js` so that projects appear on page load
 - Get our edit project form working
 - Get the Delete project form working
 - Get the claps button to persist the number of claps